iqbal-arif/Codecademy/ChatGPT/Practice Concepts/chatgpt_ethics.md

 ---

 AI often replicates harmful biases found in its training data.
 Biases in AI can often be difficult to detect and eliminate.

+/**\*\*\*\***Practice****\*\*****/

+1. Replacing labor with machines or software is known as what?
+   A. Automation

+2. Using artificial intelligence to identify and attack a target is an example of what?
+   A. Autonomous weapons

+3. Match the term to its possible consequence:
+   A. Factory Automation : Workforce reductions Autonomous Weapons : Unclear accountability for loss of human life.
+   Generative Art : Issues surrounding copyright and ownership concerns.